alexander-rykov/user-storage-project/README.md

 ## Prepare

 - [ ] Create a new repository on github.
-Move this README.md file and UserStorage folder from the master branch of this repository to your new repository.
+Move all content of the master branch in this repository to your new repository.

 - [ ] Install [StyleCop](https://github.com/StyleCop/StyleCop) or [Visual StyleCop](https://www.youtube.com/watch?v=0OMuzHRrScw).
 Open UserStorage solution and run StyleCop to check your code and to make sure that there are no code issues.